Frequently Asked Questions

 Professional Workshop Programme

+Of course.
 Rehearsed readings can be a useful way to gain feedback from an audience as part of the script development process.
-However, we would always ask playwrights to carefully consider the purpose of a reading.
+Playwrights' Studio are happy to arrange a reading as part of your project but we would ask that you think very carefully about the purpose of a reading.
+The following are some prompts that might aid your thinking:

 I have never put together an outline of costs before.
 How do I do this?